-The Indo-Chinese (P. tigris corbetti), and Sumatran (P. tigris sumatrae) tigers are bright reddish tan, beautifully marked with dark, almost black, vertical stripes.
-The underparts, the inner sides of the limbs, the cheeks, and an outsized spot over each eye are whitish.
-The rare Siberian tiger has longer, softer, and paler fur.
-White tigers, not all of them true albinos, have occurred from time to time, most of them in India (see also albinism).
-Black tigers are reported less frequently from the dense forests of Myanmar (Burma), Bangladesh, and eastern India.
-The tiger has no mane, but in old males the hair on the cheeks is quite long and spreading.
-Although most classifications separate the species into six subspecies, some merge subspecies or suggest that two tiger species exist, P. tigris on the mainland of Asia and P. sondaica of Java, Bali, and Sumatra.
+The tiger has no mane, but in old males, the hair on the cheeks is quite long and spreading.
+Although most classifications separate the species into six subspecies, some merge subspecies or suggest that two tiger species exist, P. Tigris on the mainland of Asia and P. sondaica of Java, Bali, and Sumatra.

 Click here: Greatest Largest Mangrove Forests In The World

 Click here: Sundarban – Into The Wilderness

 As solitary animals, tigers (especially males) establish and maintain their own territories, the dimensions and nature of which vary with the amount and distribution of prey, the presence of other tigers within the area, the character of the terrain, the supply of water, and individual characteristics.
-Spacing between individuals and maintenance of territories are achieved through vocalization, scrapings on the bottom, claw marking of trees, fecal deposits, scent deposited by the rubbing of facial glands, and spraying of urine mixed with scent secreted from the anal glands.
+Spacing between individuals and maintenance of territories are achieved through vocalization, scrapings on the bottom, claw marking of trees, faecal deposits, scent deposited by the rubbing of facial glands, and spraying of urine mixed with scent secreted from the anal glands.
 The solitary nature of the species also helps minimize territorial conflict.
 Nonetheless, confrontations do occur, sometimes leading to injury and even death.

 The cubs remain with the mother until about the second year, once they are nearly adult and are ready to kill prey for themselves.
-Male cubs grow more quickly than females and have a tendency to go away their mother earlier.
+Male cubs grow more quickly than females and have a tendency to go away from their mothers earlier.
 Though cub infanticide (mainly by males) is understood, it’s not very unusual to seek out a male with a tigress and cubs, even sharing a kill.
 Such associations, however, don’t last long.
 The tigress doesn’t breed again until her cubs are independent. the typical lifetime of a tiger within the wild is about 11 years.

 Tigers And Humans

-Every 12th year of the Chinese calendar is that the year of the tiger, and youngsters born in it are considered especially lucky and powerful.
-In Hindu mythology the tiger is that the vahana (“vehicle”) of the goddess Durga.
+Every 12th year of the Chinese calendar is the year of the tiger, and youngsters born in it are considered especially lucky and powerful.
+In Hindu mythology, the tiger is the vahana (“vehicle”) of the goddess Durga.
 Tigers are represented on seals from the traditional Indus civilization. the best of the Gupta emperors of ancient India, Samudra, minted special gold coins depicting him slaying tigers.
-Tippu Sultan even vented his frustration at his inability to defeat British by ordering a special life-size toy, replete with sound, of a tiger mauling a British soldier.
+Tippu Sultan even vented his frustration at his inability to defeat the British by ordering a special life-size toy, replete with sound, of a tiger mauling a British soldier.